XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 > Data>Dish>Report.
 Subject to change without prior notice.

-### Which one should I upgrade first in the Protocol Center?

-> Impulse Reactor for more pulls then everything else.

 ### When does the impulse regen timer stop?

 > When the regenerating impulse reaches 14?
 Forgot.
 Guides seem to suggest it is though.

 @Clarify

-### Can I change the command type (Defend/Charge/Destroy) automatically?

-> No can do for now.

 ### I have one copy of a ringleader.
 Can I scrap them?